 The 30-month clock starts at Medicare eligibility, not enrollment.
 A beneficiary who is eligible for Medicare ESRD entitlement starting April 1, 2026, but who delays Part B enrollment, still has the 30-month clock running from April 1, 2026.
 The clock does not pause for delayed enrollment.

-The strategic implication for beneficiaries with comprehensive GHP coverage is significant.
-The beneficiary can delay enrolling in Medicare Part B to avoid paying the standard Part B premium while the GHP is primary.
+The strategic implication for beneficiaries with comprehensive GHP coverage is significant, but it comes with a catch worth understanding before you act on it.
+Delaying Medicare Part B avoids the standard Part B premium of $202.90 a month in 2026 while the GHP is primary.
 The beneficiary should still enroll in Part A (no premium for most beneficiaries) for hospital coverage backup.
 Near the end of the 30-month period, the beneficiary should enroll in Part B to avoid Medicare becoming primary while uncovered by Part B, which would expose the beneficiary to large out-of-pocket dialysis costs.

 For beneficiaries with limited or expensive GHP coverage, the strategic calculation is different.
 Enrolling in Medicare Part B early provides secondary coverage that fills GHP gaps, reduces out-of-pocket cost, and provides comprehensive backup if GHP coverage is terminated.

 The 30-month period also affects employer behavior.
 Some employers, recognizing the high cost of ESRD treatment, have terminated or restricted GHP coverage for employees with ESRD.
 The Centers for Medicare and Medicaid Services has taken enforcement action under 42 CFR 411.108 against employers and plans that take into account Medicare entitlement based on ESRD when offering or terminating GHP coverage.
-The MSP nondiscrimination provisions prohibit GHPs from terminating coverage, reducing benefits, or charging differential premiums based on ESRD status.
+During the coordination period, a group health plan may not take into account that a person is eligible for or entitled to Medicare on the basis of ESRD, and may not differentiate in the benefits it provides between enrollees who have ESRD and everyone else.

 The ESRD Prospective Payment System, established by the Medicare Improvements for Patients and Providers Act of 2008 (Public Law 110-275) Section 153 and effective January 1, 2011, transformed how Medicare pays for dialysis.
 Before ESRD PPS, dialysis facilities billed Medicare separately for dialysis treatments, ESAs, iron therapy, laboratory tests, and various other services.
 The fragmented billing created incentives for over-prescription of expensive ESAs (which became a major Medicare cost concern in the late 2000s) and complex coding disputes.